 Parents and guardians are advised that there are additional costs associated with some options which are not covered by the termly tuition fees.
-Amongst others, these costs include a registration fee for the London Institute of Banking and Finance (approx. £40) and entry fees for GCSE and IGCSE exams (approx. £40.00-£90.00 per exam depending on board/specification).
+Amongst others, these costs include entry fees for GCSE and IGCSE exams (approx. £40.00-£90.00 per exam depending on board/specification).
 A Levels cost around £90.00-£176.00 depending on board/specification whilst BTEC (Business and Technology Education Council) exams cost £165.00 again depending on specification.
 There is also a charge for undertaking the Duke of Edinburgh Award Scheme (fee dependent on level).
 Some courses also involve trips.
 Given the above, where relevant, all costs will be disbursed to parents.
 Please contact Matt Woodward, Director of Studies, if you require further information at: woodwardm@battleabbeyschool.com